progmaticltd/homebox/docs/features.md

 ## Automatic detection of unusual behaviour

-This advanced feature is unique amongst self-hosting solutions.
+This advanced feature is unique amongst both commercial and self-hosted solutions.
 It is actually restricted to IMAP, but will be extended to other services.
 It is not activated by default yet, as more tests and specific requirements are needed.

 It is working by using a "points" system, where more points generate warnings or even deny the connection.

 The following behaviour are detected, from the :

 - Access from a blacklisted IP address
-- Access from an IP address previously blacklisted by fail2ban
+- Access from an IP address recently blacklisted by fail2ban
 - Access from a different country than the one the box is hosted
 - Access outside office hours